Federal authorities: 2 aircraft collide at Dallas air show - NewsBreak

 Federal authorities: 2 aircraft collide at Dallas air show

-Emergency crews raced to the crash scene at the Dallas Executive Airport, about 10 miles (16 kilometers) from the city's downtown.
+Emergency crews raced to the crash scene at the Dallas Executive Airport.Husband, wife lose teaching jobs after students find explicit OnlyFans account

-The B-17, an immense four-engine bomber, was a cornerstone of U.S. air power during World War II.
-The Kingcobra, a U.S. fighter plane, was used mostly by Soviet forces during the war.
-Most B-17s were scrapped at the end of World War II and only a handful remain today, largely featured at museums and air shows, according to Boeing.

-Several videos posted on Twitter showed the fighter plane appearing to collide with the bomber, causing them to quickly crash to the ground, setting off a large ball of fire and smoke.
+Several videos posted on Twitter showed two aircraft appearing to collide in the air before they both rapidly descended, causing a large fire and clouds of black smoke to billow into the sky.

 Comments / 0